CadenFinley/CJsShell/docs/themes/thedetails.md

 ### Theme Variables

 Then structure and behaviors are designed inside.
 Variables can be used to define commonly used characters, colors, conditional structures, and prompt segments.
-Comments can be used but not inline they must have their own separate line and are defined like '#'
+Comments are not supported anywhere in theme files right now, so avoid adding `#` or other comment-like markers.

 ```bash
 variables {